 NiceRx charges a service fee of $49 per month for each eligible medication we are able to assist with.
 There are no additional fees or costs for our service and the medications are supplied for free.
 There is no limit on the number of medications you can apply for.
-NiceRx provides access to over 1,500 FDA-approved medications which you can apply for.
-The service fee is applicable to each eligible medication, so please remember if you were to enroll and be approved for e.g. two medications, then the cost will be $98 per month.
+NiceRx provides access to over 1,500 FDA-approved medications, which you can apply for.
+The service fee applies to each eligible medication, so please remember if you were to enroll and be approved for e.g. two medications, then the cost will be $98 per month.
 You will not be charged for any medications we are unable to help with.

 What are the benefits of NiceRx?

 NiceRx helps eligible individuals access over 1,500 FDA-approved brand-name medications at an affordable price.
 We work with your healthcare provider to save you time, money, and worry.
 We will request your ongoing refills and renew your enrollment when it’s due.
 We are here every step of the way for you.